-Beacon is world-class because our Project Leads are world-class, coming from McKinsey, Bain, BCG, or other great firms
+Beacon is world-class because our Project Leads are world-class, having worked at such firms as McKinsey, Bain, BCG

 Great consultants can come from anywhere: Deloitte, Accenture, LEK, Parthenon, etc. As such, we hire Project Leads from any number of different firms.
 What we never compromise on, however, is excellence and the Project Leads commitment to ensuring that the Fellows of whom he/she is in charge have an incredible experience.